kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 * C - NO (1 vote)

 YES (2.5 votes), NO (1 vote) - YES wins

-### Election Outcomes
-If a client wins a direct election with a YES vote, it may broadcast its latest frame to all the clients in the mesh.

-When a frame broadcast occurs, **all active elections must terminate without resolution**.
-All clients, regardless of how they voted, must accept the broadcast frame and update their current frame identifier to the new frame.

 ### Conclusion
 With this combination of direct and indirect elections, clients in the mesh are able to reach a consensus without direct connections with each other or even being aware of the full mesh population.